glotzerlab/hoomd-rs/doc/src/hello.md

 ## Rust

 The first thing you need to understand about *hoomd-rs* is that it is not an application or package that you install.
-Rather it is a **Rust crate** that you can use to implement your particular simulation model.
+Rather it is a **[Rust] crate** that you can use to implement your simulation models.

-Wait, [Rust].
-What is that?
-If you are not familiar with Rust, it is a relatively new programming language that (in the opinion of the *hoomd-rs* developers) combines the best features of generic languages like Python with the best features of strongly-typed compiled languages like C++. *hoomd-rs* takes full advantage of these capabilities to provide a simulation framework that is fully customizable while still compiling down to machine code.
+If you are not familiar with [Rust], it is a relatively new programming language that (in the opinion of the *hoomd-rs* developers) combines the best features of generic languages like Python with the best features of strongly-typed compiled languages like C++. *hoomd-rs* takes full advantage of these capabilities to provide a simulation framework that is fully customizable while still compiling down to machine code.
 [The Rust Programming Language] explains everything you need to know about the language.

 Before continuing, you will need to install [Rust].
 On Linux, Mac, and WSL you can install Rust with a single command: